 Jabberbabble is a family show for all ages.
 The show is entirely sung, as it should be with birds.

-Jibbe Willems received a Zilveren Krekel 2019 for his libretto for Jabber.
-The Jury about Jibbe Willems:
+Jibbe Willems won a Golden Cricket (Gouden Krekel) 2019 for his libretto for Jabber.
+The Jury on Jibbe Willems:

 script: Jibbe Willems

 direction: Josee Hussaarts